masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 The Terraform Controller could be a game-changer and make managing infrastructure as code in a GitOps framework a breeze.
 Still, we acknowledge that building a solid and usable solution requires more investments.
 We welcome any potential customers who are interested in learning more about this technology to reach out and chat with us!

-Regarding community-related experience, we found that the responses to questions were fast.
-However, it might take a long time to add requested features or fixes to the roadmap and implement them.
-As a consequence, we may use workarounds and hacks for a while.
+We would like to emphasize our positive experience with the community aspect of this product.
+The development team has been very responsive to our questions, providing fast and complete responses.
+While we understand that it may take some time to add requested features/fixes to the roadmap and implement them, we feel that the team was highly receptive to user feedback.
+Given recent news, we hope that everything goes as smoothly as possible for the team and the product they have been working so hard on.

 Overall, we're still on a mission to explore the evolving landscape of GitOps and Terraform, and we need your help!
 Share your experiences and thoughts on these tools so we can work together to make them even better!